-The Township uses funds to maintain its financial records during the year.
+The Township uses fund accounting to maintain its financial records during the year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
 The funds of the Township are presented below:

-General Fund - The general fund accounts for and reports all financial resources not accounted for and reported in another fund.
+General Fund The general fund accounts for and reports all financial resources not accounted for and reported in another fund.
 The general fund balance is available to the Township for any purpose provided it is expended or transferred according to the general laws of Ohio.

-Special Revenue Funds - These funds account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
+Special Revenue Funds These funds account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
 The Township had the following significant Special Revenue Funds:

-Gasoline Tax Fund - The gas tax fund accounts for and reports that portion of the State gasoline tax restricted for maintenance and repair of roads within the Township.
+Gas Tax Fund The gas tax fund accounts for and reports that portion of the State gasoline tax restricted for maintenance and repair of roads within the Township.

-Road and Bridge Fund - This fund receives property tax money to pay for constructing, maintaining, and repairing Township roads and bridges.
+Road District Fund - The Road District Fund receives property tax money for contracting, maintaining and repairing Township roads.